mozilla-l10n/localizer-documentation/misc/l10n_testing.md

 ## L10n testing process

 Each Mozilla project has its own process for taking your translations and making them available for you to test.
 Generally speaking, the process moves like this:
-1. You submit a translation through Pontoon.
+1. You submit a translation through Pontoon or directly to version control (Mercurial, GitHub).
 2. The translation goes through a linguistic review and a technical review.
 3. Once approved, the translation is automatically pushed into the project’s repository.
 4. Depending on the project, you’ll need to wait anywhere from 30 minutes to 24 hours to look for your translation in the Mozilla project.